stefanoverna/graphql8/guides/type_definitions/scalars.md

 class_based_api: true
 ---

-Scalars are "leaf" values in GraphQL.
+Scalars are "leaf" values in GraphQL8.
 There are several built-in scalars, and you can define custom scalars, too. ({% internal_link "Enums", "/type_definitions/enums" %} are also leaf values.)
 The built-in scalars are:

 - `String`, like a JSON or Ruby string
 - `Int`, like a JSON or Ruby integer